andreasmang/claire/doc/README-INSTALL.md

 | VERBOSE        | if set to any value the make command is verbose       |         |               |
 | VVERBOSE       | if set to any value the make command is very verbose  |         |               |

-Not that the makefile generates a cache (`make.cache`) to detect if a complete rebuild of CLAIRE is needed.
-If this file is removed or not exsiting the next build will first do `make clean` automatically.
+Not that the `makefile` generates a cache (`make.cache`) to detect if a complete rebuild of CLAIRE is needed.
+If this file is removed or does not exsit the next build will first do `make clean` automatically.

 ## Executing CLAIRE <a name="execclaire"></a>

-If you would like to verify if CLAIRE has been installed correctly run the following command in your command window:
+If you would like to verify if CLAIRE has been installed correctly, run the following command in your command window:

 ```bash
 ./bin/claire -synthetic 0